GSTT-CSC/MLOps/README.md

 ## Overview
 This project aims to build an effective MLOps framework for the development of AI models in a healthcare setting.
 The application development framework has three major components:
 #### 1. MLOps server
-The MLOPs server hosts the ML lifecycle management services.
+The MLOps server hosts the ML lifecycle management services.
 An MLFlow instance serves as the management platform, providing experiment tracking and model serving.
 #### 2. Project Template
 The [project template](https://github.com/GSTT-csc/Project_template) is the starting point for any project using this development framework.
 This template is flexible enough for any projects and facilitates communication with other parts of the development framework.
 #### 3. csc-mlops package
-The csc-mlops python package is availabe on [PyPI](https://pypi.org/project/csc-mlops) and installed by default by the [project template](https://github.com/GSTT-csc/Project_template).
+The csc-mlops python package is available on [PyPI](https://pypi.org/project/csc-mlops) and installed by default by the [project template](https://github.com/GSTT-csc/Project_template).
 This package handles communication between the project and the server, performs automated tasks, and includes helper functions and classes to streamline development.

 These components work together to simplify and automate many of the processes required for controlled app development.
 A high level schematic of the framework is illustrated below.
 In this case XNAT is used as a data archive platform, the framework can be adapted to use other data stores.